Mar de Amor (song)

 "Mar de Amor" (Sea of Love) also known "Regálame un Beso" (Give me a Kiss), is a song by Colombian recording artist Fanny Lu to promote the Mexican soap opera Mar de amor.
-It was written and produced by José Gaviria and was included in the deluxe edition from her second studio album Dos.
-The song was released on June 21, 2010 only in Mexico.
+It was written and produced by José Gaviria and included in the deluxe edition from her second studio album Dos.
+The song was released on June 21, 2010, only in Mexico.
 Lu was nominated in the category Best Musical Theme for the soap opera Mar de Amor.